-It's that time of year again: your tax return will have come in the post (or, better still, your inbox).
+It's time to fill in your tax return again.
 And, yet again, the search is on for all the documents you need in order to complete the form.
 Here, we tell you a few things that you certainly must keep in mind when completing your tax return.

 Due date for submitting your return